jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

   E    TypeError: unhashable type: 'list'

-I add :ref:`TypeError` to the list of exceptions encountered
+I will add :ref:`TypeError` to the list of exceptions encountered

 .. code-block:: python